gpwolfe/data-lake/README.md

 # ColabFit-Data
+The ColabFit Exchange hosts datasets created for the purpose of fitting machine learning interatomic potentials (MLIPs).

-The ColabFit Data Lake offers a way to request inclusion of an existing dataset in the ColabFit Exchange or submit your own datasets.
+Use ColabFit Data-Lake to request inclusion of an existing dataset or submit your own dataset to the ColabFit Exchange.

 ## Overview